 Weather Conditions and Natural Disaster Preparedness

 Montana does also see some earthquakes.
 The good news?
 Because they’re made to move, RVs are actually pretty well equipped to handle earthquakes.
-If you’re in your RV when an earthquake occurs, simply move away from anything heavy that could fall—as well as away from windows—and wait it out.
+If you’re in your RV when an earthquake occurs, move away from anything heavy that could fall—as well as away from windows—and wait it out.

 Wildlife Encounters and Precautions